viniciusfbb/ipub-refit/README.md

   But this will raise an exception for the request in progress (EipRestServiceCanceled).
 More info in next topics.

   #### Handling exceptions
-  We have four exceptions that need to be considered when using the service
+  We have five exceptions that need to be considered when using the service
-  - EipRestService: general exception for declarations errors or internal errors
+  - EipRestService: reserved for internal errors and wrong declarations of the rest api interface
-  - EipRestServiceCanceled: exception generated when you call one method of the api and another thread call the CancelRequest (no problem here, you just need to consider this)
+  - EipRestServiceCanceled: when you call one method of the api and another thread call the CancelRequest (no problem here, you just need to consider this)
-  - EipRestServiceFailed = exception generated when rest service fails like connection fail or protocol errors
+  - EipRestServiceFailed = when rest service fails like connection fail or protocol errors
+  - EipRestServiceJson = when the serialization / deserialization of json gives an error
-  - EipRestServiceStatusCode = exception generated when received a status code different then 2xx;
+  - EipRestServiceStatusCode = when received a status code different then 2xx;

   To "silence" the exceptions see the next topic.